aospapp/aosp/tools/test/connectivity/acts/README.md

 ## Breaking Down a Sample Command

-Above, the command `act.py -c acts_sanity_test_config.json -tc IntegrationTest` was run to verify ACTS was properly set up.
+Above, the command `act.py -c acts_confidence_test_config.json -tc IntegrationTest` was run to verify ACTS was properly set up.
 Below are the components of that command:
 - `act.py`: is the script that runs the test
--  -c acts_sanity_test_config: is the flag and name of the configuration file to be used in the test
+-  -c acts_confidence_test_config: is the flag and name of the configuration file to be used in the test
 -  -tc IntegrationTest: is the name of the test case